 Since 2019, the bus network in Lund has been licensed to the company Vy Buss, overseen by Skånetrafiken.[61]

-They operate green-coloured buses which, for environmental reasons, are powered by compressed natural gas.[62]
+They operate green-coloured buses which are electric.[62]
 The busses run on a total of seven bus lines.[63]
 A survey carried out on behalf of Region Skåne in 2015 found that 11% of Lund residents used the bus network regularly.[64]

 Plans to initiate a nearly 6 km (3.7 mi) tram network to achieve faster and higher-capacity public transport between Lund Central Station and many of the largest work-places in the city were approved in 2015.[65][66]
 The entire construction now stands finished and the tram line is slated to thrown open to the public on December 13, 2020.[67]
 The 15-minute tram ride connects Lund Central Station with the hospital, Lund University (LTH), Ideon Science Park, the new upcoming district of Brunnshög, the MAX IVsynchrotron light source, and, the European Spallation Source.
 Long-term plans to extend this network to the suburban towns of Bjärred (via Öresundsvägen), Dalby, Staffanstorp and Södra Sandby have been shelved.[citation needed]